-Australia officially the Commonwealth of Australia is a country comprising the mainland of the Australian continent, the island of Tasmania and numerous smaller islands.
+Study in Australia is officially the Common wealth of Australia is a country comprising the mainland of the Australian continent, the island of Tasmania and numerous smaller islands.
 It is the world’s sixth-largest country by total area.
 The neighboring countries are Papua New Guinea, Indonesia and East Timor to the north; the Solomon Islands and Vanuatu to the north-east; and New Zealand to the south-east.
 Australia’s capital is Canberra, and its largest urban area is Sydney.

 For about 50,000 years before the first British settlement in the late 18th century.

-Australia is a member of the United Nations, G20, Commonwealth of Nations, ANZUS, Organisation for Economic Co-operation and Development (OECD), World Trade Organization, Asia-Pacific Economic Cooperation, and the Pacific Islands Forum.
+Australia is a member of the United Nations, G20, Commonwealth of Nations, ANZUS, Organization for Economic Co-operation and Development (OECD), World Trade Organization, Asia-Pacific Economic Cooperation, and the Pacific Islands Forum.

 Australia is a wealthy country; it generates its income from various sources including mining-related exports, telecommunications, banking and manufacturing.
 It has a market economy, a relatively high GDP per capita, and a relatively low rate of poverty.
 In terms of average wealth, Australia ranked second in the world after Switzerland in 2013,

 When most people think of Australia, they see wide open spaces of outback bush, kangaroos, koalas and clean air and water.
 However, Australia has so much more to offer than just that!
-Many international students are choosing to study abroad in Australia because of its friendly, laid-back nature, excellent education system, and high standard of living.
+Many international students are choosing to study in Australia for Indian Students because of its friendly, laid-back nature, excellent education system, and high standard of living.